7 On Your Side Hotline: Get your questions about renting, home buying, home owning answered

 BUILDING A BETTER BAY AREA: ABC7 covers the Bay Area housing crisis

 Both will take place from 4 p.m. to 8 p.m. on Aug.
 6 and Aug.
-7. You can call to ask your question (check back for the phone number) or submit them anytime via the form below.
+7. You can call 415-954-7621 to ask your question or submit them anytime via the form below.
 You can also send them on Twitter, Instagram, or Facebook by tagging your post #AskFinney.

 TUESDAY, AUG.
 6: RENTER'S HOTLINE